jeremybatesDC/vueGridBaseballCard/README.md

 -- should be only 1 text slider (teleport might be needed): Teleport. https://medium.com/@patelvivek2530/teleport-vue-3s-new-feature-a887fe05fd87 -- feature used to be palled portal

--- text slider styles shouldnT inherit from parent (except for maybe positioning in some cases )
+)

 indicate whether a field can have its font manipulated